Who were they?

 9. Shila Ransom left for Australia in February 1925, but was back in the UK by the end of the decade returned to study at the Royal Free Hospital and captain their boat club.
 She qualified as a doctor and after the war became a consultant in obstetrics at University College Hospital, London.
 She died in 1978.

 10. Honor Clapham-Lander was the first of four sisters to attend St Christopher School.
-She left St Christopher aged 12 in 1922, and apart from the news that she was employed by the Mersey Power Company in the mid thirties we know no more of her.
+She left St Christopher aged 12 in 1922.
+She was employed by the Mersey Power Company in the mid thirties, but we don't know in what capacity.
+She died in June 1987.

 12. Violet Wells-Bladen left in 1925 and subsequently worked for Debenham and Freebody's, now Debenhams.
 At the end of the twenties she and her mother joined her brother on his ranch in South Africa.
 In retirement she returned to the UK and was probably the last surviving of those who were at St Christopher on the first day in 1915.
 She died in February 2004, in her late nineties.